709macdonald/Song-Circle-Schedule-Creator/README.md

-# Song Circle Schedule Creator
+# Music Festival Schedule Creator

 **Get Coding Project**

-Song Circle Schedule Creator is a web-based application designed to simplify scheduling for singing competitions.
-It runs on Google Chrome and is written in JavaScript.
+Music Festival Schedule Creator is a web-based application designed to simplify scheduling for singing competitions.
+It runs on any browser and is written in HTML, CSS, and client side JavaScript.

 ## Overview